aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ---

 ## **Working with General Project Properties**
 Microsoft Project saves project properties, metadata, for every project.
 The properties include the project's start and end dates, the current date and the status date, the type of calendar used and when a project is scheduled from.
-Aspose.Tasks lets you read and set project properties.
+Aspose.Tasks for Java lets you read and set project properties.
 This topic shows how.

 {{% alert color="primary" %}}